Skip to content

 • Estate Planning – do you need to make any changes to your will, powers of attorney, or advance health care directives?

-• In Case of Emergency Binder – create or update the important information others would need to know should the unthinkable happen
+• In Case of Emergency Binder – create or update the crucial information others would need to know should the unthinkable happen

 • Beneficiaries on additional insurance or retirement accounts and those named on Transfer on Death, or Payable on Death Accounts